 A native of England, Ellis was a decorated soccer player at the College of William & Mary before embarking on a coaching career, with successful stops as the head coach at the University of Illinois and UCLA.
 She was assistant coach for the gold-medal-winning U.S. Olympic Team at the 2008 Beijing and 2012 London Games, and was named Director of Youth National Teams, United States Soccer Federation, in 2011.

 After joining the U.S. Women’s National Team in 2014 as head coach, she led the team just 13 months later to the Women’s World Cup Final, and the Championship.
 In 2019, she became only the second coach ever to win consecutive World Cup Championships when under her leadership, the team claimed the title again.
+With 106 wins, 19 draws and just 7 losses, she finished her career as the most successful coach in U.S. Soccer history.

 “Be Bold” is a statement at the core of Ellis’ philosophy.
-She encourages confidence, courageousness, and risk-taking – traits that she believes work no matter your playing field.
+She encourages confidence, courageousness, and risk-taking –traits that she believes work no matter your playing field.
 As a woman in a male-dominated arena, boldness has paid dividends for Ellis, and it’s a message that she wants to spread to other women in leadership positions.

 Ellis has, at times, taken a step back to move forward in her career.
 And those challenges, along with constant adaptation and self-reflection, have been instrumental in shaping her coaching strategy and leadership qualities of confidence and perseverance.
+However, her most recent career move to the C-Suite of NWSL San Diego is a bold move step forward and will challenge her in new and exciting ways.
+She wants to do more, achieve more as a leader and make an impact in the sports business world.

 With audiences, Ellis projects a humble confidence, never content to rest on her many laurels.
 She warmly and proudly presents a message of strength and stability, drawing on her background to tell the story of how she became a renowned leader in the sports world.
+She shares how she managed big personalities, non-conformists, and rising starts within the teams she has coached and helps leaders translate that to their environments.
+Jill’s ability to establish a high-performance environment while preparing and anticipating the demands of the future is a message that resounds with leaders at all levels.

-Humbly stressing her need to continually learn and adapt, Ellis details the motivational tools necessary to push people beyond their expectations.
+Authentically stressing her need to continually learn and adapt, Ellis details the motivational tools necessary to push people beyond their expectations.
 “You don’t dwell long on what you’ve accomplished,” she says.
 “It’s which mountain is next to climb.”

 Be Bold to Make Leadership Work

 Her strategy?
 Be bold.
-In this discussion, the U.S. Women’s National Soccer Team coach will share her leadership expertise garnered from her work with a groundbreaking team.
+In this discussion, the former U.S. Women’s National Soccer Team coach will share her leadership expertise garnered from her work with a groundbreaking team.
 Concentrating on confidence, courageousness, and the ability to take risks, she shares sage advice for how you can apply these traits at work and in life.

 Your team may not be playing for the World Cup, but Ellis’ message is universal, as she explains the three cornerstones to becoming a leader that people will follow: a successful connection with people, a clear and attainable direction, and personal humility.